 Today in our light polluted world, we rarely look up at the sky and admire the beauty of its rich darkness.Events like supermoon, blood moon and total lunar and solar eclipses are perfect opportunities to gaze up away from our screens.
 The social media is all hyped about this event, so why not you?

 What is a Supermoon?

 The moon orbits the earth in an elliptical path.
-We see a full moon when the earth is between the sun and moon.
-Likewise we can’t see a moon (called New moon) when the moon is in the middle of sun and earth.
-Transitional phases of the moon (crescent, gibbous etc) from these two positions happen in a cycle, called as Lunar Cycle.
+We see a full moon when the earth is between the sun and the moon.
+Likewise, we can’t see the moon (called New Moon) when the moon is in the middle of sun and earth.
+Transitional phases of the moon (crescent, gibbous, etc) from these two positions happen in a cycle, called as Lunar Cycle.
 Keeping all the astronomy aside, let’s get straight to the point why this full moon of November 14th is called as the supermoon.

 A Supermoon, technically known as a perigee full moon is when the moon comes within 360,000 kilometers of the Earth, with distances measured from the centers of both the heavenly bodies.
 The Nov 14th full moon will come as close as 356,509 kilometers of our planet.
 Hence, it qualifies as a supermoon.

 Nov 14th supermoon has a variety of nicknames like Beavers Moon or Frosty Moon, as named by the Native Americans and European Settlers, who kept track of seasons by naming them.
 The Beavers Moon is special mainly because of these reasons

 - It is the closest supermoon in last 70 years